- You know the steps you need to take to live a healthier life, but have you taken similar steps to protect the health of your portfolio?

 That’s about as large a mortality effect as a diagnosis of heart disease.
 And it holds true even when existing health problems are factored in.

-It didn’t even matter if people were affluent before and after the downturn.
+It didn’t even matter whether people were affluent before and after the downturn.
 It was simply that they experienced a significant loss.
+(And the grief that comes with it.)

 Moreover, the study found that a full quarter of Americans 51 and older experienced what they called a “negative wealth shock.”